scenerystack/community/docs/reference/api/scenery-phet/PlayPauseButton.md

 # PlayPauseButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/buttons/PlayPauseButton.ts](https://github.com/phetsims/scenery-phet/blob/main/js/buttons/PlayPauseButton.ts) for the most up-to-date information.

 ## Overview

 Play pause button for starting/stopping the sim.
 Often appears at the bottom center of the screen.